 Driving in the EU

-- In December 2018, the States of Guernsey agreed to seek extension of the Vienna Convention on Road Transport to help guarantee the freedom to drive in the EU.
+- In December 2018, the States of Guernsey agreed to seek extension of the Vienna Convention on Road Traffic, 1968.
+The purpose of the Convention is to facilitate flows of international road traffic and to increase road safety through the adoption of uniform traffic rules, across the European Union and globally.
 This will help Guernsey drivers and vehicles looking to travel within the EU.
+Following extension, the Committee for the Environment & Infrastructure has continued to work towards the implementation of the Convention in a proportionate manner.
 As a result, there are additional insurance requirements (Green Card) for Guernsey vehicles and drivers using EU road networks.
 Please contact your insurance providers well in advance of your planned trip to Europe, if you intend to drive a vehicle.

 - Using your Guernsey-registered vehicle in the EU

-- The Committee for the Environment & Infrastructure is working towards ensuring that Guernsey-registered vehicles are compliant with EU regulations and standards.
-The compliance requirements which are being introduced in a phased approach relate to ensuring that Guernsey vehicles meet the relevant safety standards.
+- The Committee for the Environment & Infrastructure is working towards ensuring that Guernsey-registered vehicles meet the relevant safety standards.
+The compliance requirements are being introduced in a phased approach.
 This includes evidencing the vehicle has undergone an approved period test inspection ('PTI') (commonly referred to as MoT) and the introduction of the requirement for the fitting and wearing of seatbelts in the rear of vehicles.

 - More information is available by visiting https://gov.gg/drivingabroad